Te Kooti's War: Retreat to the wilderness

-On 15 March, the Mairs led a party of 450, mostly kupapa of Te Arawa, in pursuit of Te Kooti, who in the meantime had attacked a pā at Paharakeke on the Rangitaiki River.
+On 15 March, the Mairs led a party of 450, mostly kūpapa of Te Arawa, in pursuit of Te Kooti, who in the meantime had attacked a pā at Pāharakeke on the Rangitaiki River.
 About 40 Ngāti Awa were coerced, forcibly or otherwise, to joining his Ringatū.
 The Mairs followed along the Rangitaiki and at dusk the next day caught up with Te Kooti at Tauaroa pā.
-A cordon was thrown around the pā but some of the kupapa refused to move in the dark so the encirclement was incomplete.
+A cordon was thrown around the pā but some of the kūpapa refused to move in the dark so the encirclement was incomplete.
 Te Kooti and his followers slipped out during the night and retreated into the Urewera.
 When the Mairs entered the next morning on realising the pā was empty, they found the body of a young Te Arawa warrior who had been tortured and killed.

 The following month, on 10 April, Te Kooti launched another surprise strike, this time on Mohaka, south of Wairoa.
 Mohaka was a village of Ngāti Pāhauwera, a hāpu of Ngāti Kahungunu, and was well supplied with ammunition, the securing of which was Te Kooti's objective.
 His 150-strong force swept through Mohaka, killing many men, women and children and some nearby colonists before moving to their primary targets, Te Huki pā and the bigger Hiruharama pā on the coast.
 Te Huki was besieged overnight before being taken the next morning when Te Kooti proposed peace under a white flag.
 Once access to the pā was gained, its 26 occupants were killed.
-The raid netted Te Kooti enough ammunition to assault Hiruharama, but an attempted siege of the bigger pā collapsed when outside reinforcements led by Ihaka Whaanga of Ngāti Kahungunu arrived to help the defenders.
+The raid netted Te Kooti enough ammunition to assault Hiruharama, but an attempted siege of the bigger pā collapsed when outside reinforcements led by Īhaka Whaanga of Ngāti Kahungunu arrived to help the defenders.
 Once again Te Kooti retreated to the Tūhoe heartland, the attack having killed 65 locals, mostly Māori.

 Te Kooti's latest series of raids saw his numbers increase and he gained significant amount of supplies, although little ammunition.
 It also prompted the evacuation to Auckland of most European women and children in the Bay of Plenty.
 Urged by Henry Clarke, in charge of Native Affairs at Tauranga, the government instructed Whitmore to mount an invasion of the Urewera to deny Te Kooti a base for operations into the Bay of Plenty and the East Cape.
 By now, Te Kooti's attacks on the Māori population in the East Cape area had pushed the various affected iwi towards alignment with the government in taking action against him.